 But the fall fun doesn’t stop there.
 Your admission includes rides, the super slide, a petting zoo, and entertainment.

-Tickets cost $15 on Thursday & Friday, $17 on Saturday & Sunday.
+Tickets cost $18 on Thursday & Friday, $20 on Saturday & Sunday.
 Kids two years and under are free.
 Buy your tickets online and save a $1.

 For an additional fee, visitors can zoom over the pumpkin patch on zip lines.
 Or let the little ones take a pony ride.